foreverphoenix/the-phoenix-flavour/content/lotf/documentation/_index.md

 - [NPCs Run and Walk At Your Pace](https://www.nexusmods.com/skyrimspecialedition/mods/2482): NPCs walking speed now matches your own instead of being *slightly* slower.
 - [Bard Instrumentals Mostly - Sing Rarely](https://www.nexusmods.com/skyrimspecialedition/mods/10927): Bards in inns will mostly play instrumentals unless you request a song.
 - [Mannequin Management](https://www.nexusmods.com/skyrimspecialedition/mods/38221): This *should* fix the mannequins' creepy habit of moving around when you are not looking.

+### Creation Club

+Some Creations are supported in a separate and optional profile as of LOTF 2.0.
+I intend to ultimately support all Creations so that the LOTF CC profile becomes a great way to experience the new content in a lightly modded environment.
+I did include the [Unofficial Creation Club Patches](https://www.nexusmods.com/skyrimspecialedition/mods/18975) were appropriate and installed kartoffel's [Creation Club Anniversary Cleaned and Upscaled](https://www.nexusmods.com/skyrimspecialedition/mods/58801) textures as well as several of [TateTaylor's amazing CC integration mods](https://www.nexusmods.com/skyrimspecialedition/users/61720101?tab=user+files).

+You can find a full list of all Creations currently supported by LOTF as well as instructions on how to use the CC profile on the [Creation Club](/lotf/creation-club/)  page.